If you want to apply to Baker College, the deadline for Fall 2023 admissions is August 10 and the application fee costs $30.

 Schools that are not difficult to get into, like Baker College, accept up to 95% of applicants.
 Most admitted students scored at most a 1010 on the SAT and a 19 on the ACT.
 Admissions to Direct Admit Health Science Programs is program very difficult.

-For applicants who are non-residents, getting into Baker College is not difficult.
+For applicants who are not residents of Michigan, getting into Baker College is not difficult.

 Baker College has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college decides which factors are they consider most important in the admissions process.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.

-Wondering what factors are considered by Baker College during the admissions process?
+What does Baker College consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with Baker College for more information on admission factors.

 To apply to Baker College, all applicants must submit the following items.
-Check in with Baker College's admissions department to confirm all application materials and requirements.
+Double check with Baker College's admissions department to confirm all application materials and requirements.

 Students admitted to Baker College have an average unweighted GPA of 3.2.